 - MitraClip - a minimally invasive procedure used to treat leakiness or “regurgitation” of the mitral valve.

-At St. Joseph Health, our heart specialists provide treatments that reduce the stress and anxiety that comes with cardiovascular procedures.
+At Providence, our heart specialists provide treatments that reduce the stress and anxiety that comes with cardiovascular procedures.

 TAVR is a minimally invasive surgical procedure used to replace a diseased and restricting aortic valve with a new valve.
 You can rest easy knowing your cardiovascular surgeons at Santa Rosa Memorial are using the latest in cardiovascular technology and surgical equipment to guide their practice and reduce the risk of complications during your procedure.

 These low-risk procedures, such as TAVR, are provided by our teams of cardiologists, heart surgeons and specialists with expertise in valve disease.

 Returning to regular activity was "almost spontaneous" for Bob Santos after receiving the minimally invasive TAVR procedure at Santa Rosa Memorial Hospital's Heart and Vascular Institute.